sg-s/DA/README.md

 * `janelia-poster` contains scripts to make some figures for a poster presented at the Swartz conference, together with the actual poster.
 * `scripts` contains all scripts that analyse various aspects of the problem.
 * `src` contains functions that are essential to this project, but not general-purpose enough to be moved to other projects.
 Make sure you add this to your path.
-* `html` contains all PDFs made by any script in this repository
+* `pdfs` contains all PDFs made by any script in this repository

 ## Tests